 Comparisons

-Excel vs school timetable software: a fair comparison
+Excel vs school timetable software (2026): a fair comparison

-When spreadsheet-based timetabling works, when it stops working, and what to expect from purpose-built planning software — including where Excel can stay in your workflow.
+When spreadsheet-based timetabling works, when it stops working, and what to expect from purpose-built school timetable software, including where Excel can stay in your workflow.

-If your school still runs its timetable in Excel — or Google Sheets, or a combination of both — this page is for you.
-It is not an argument that spreadsheets are wrong.
-They are flexible, familiar, and cheap.
-For some schools they will be the right tool for years.
+If your school still runs its timetable in Microsoft Excel, Google Sheets, Word docs, or a mix of those, this page is for you.
+Excel remains flexible, familiar, and cheap.
+For some schools, Excel will be the right tool for years.

-It is a comparison for the moment a planner starts to feel that the spreadsheet is no longer the right place for the plan: when version control breaks, when conflicts are hard to see, when one teacher's change cascades through three sheets, or when the team has grown beyond the one person who understands the formulas.
+It is a comparison for the moment a planner starts to feel that the spreadsheet is no longer the right place for the plan: when version control breaks, when conflicts are hard to see, when one teacher's change breaks your Excel formulas, or when the team has grown beyond the one person who understands the workbook.

-Where Excel works well, where it breaks down
+Where does Excel work well, and where does it break down?

 Where Excel still works